This is part 2 of 4 parts describing our circumnavigation around Vancouver Island in May and June of 2010 aboard the Catalina 42, Jah Mon.

 Kayak and see new road and ruins, sail for 10 miles DDW with headsail at 5-6kts., arrive in a town!, a good dinner with too much(?) local knowledge.

-This logging road in the middle of nowhere that went to the
+This logging road in the middle of nowhere that went to the trees from the water, was the best hiking we had found so far on the outside of Vancouver Island. |

 We took another kayak to see the new logging road and enjoyed walking a couple of miles on a pretty darn fine road that was 25’ wide.
-The little abandoned First Nation village of Queen’s Cove was checked out too.
+The little abandoned First Nation village of Queen ’s Cove was checked out too.

-The village was abandoned and rotting away.
+The village was abandoned and rotting away. |

 The anchor came up at 12:50 and we actually sailed for about 10 of the 15 miles downwind with the headsail at 5-6k!
 Very nice and serene.
 We tied up at 15:59 in Zeballos, where we heard there was good water for the boat.